-I thank SRSG Carlos Ruiz Massieu and Ms Melissa Herrera, Founder and Director of the Latin-American Foundation “Viva la Vida“ for their briefings today.
+We would like to thank all the briefers for their informative and valuable interventions today.
 I would like to express Estonia’s strong support for the work of the UN Verification Mission in Colombia.
-We warmly welcome H.E Marta Lucia Ramirez, Vice President and Minister for Foreign Affairs of the Republic of Colombia.
+We warmly welcome H.E Marta Lucia Ramirez, Vice President and Minister of Foreign Affairs of the Republic of Colombia.

 The fifth anniversary of the Final Peace Agreement on 24 November gives an opportunity to reflect on what has been achieved and identify areas that require more effort.
 We recognise the positive developments and efforts made during this period towards sustainable peace.
 The Peace Agreement has had a significant impact on the country’s development.
 It has not only led to the end of the conflict but also formed the norms and institutions that are needed in order to reach lasting peace.
 It has also transformed the government´s public policy approach regarding those local areas that are most affected by violence.
 The peace process has proved that peacebuilding and reconciliation efforts can mitigate local conflict dynamics.

 However, challenges remain and participation by all stakeholders throughout the process is required, including at the local level.